-3.21A The values of q and σ will be published on the PRA's website.8 The PRA expects to review the value of q twice a year and to publish an updated value, or to confirm the prior value, by the end of March and September each year.
+- 3.21 The PRA expects firms to conduct the EVT with a minimum of the published value of q. - 3.21A The values of q and $\sigma$ will be published on the PRA's website.
+The PRA expects to review the value of q twice a year and to publish an updated value, or to confirm the prior value, by the end of March and September each year.
 The PRA expects to review and update or confirm the volatility parameter once per year, by the end of September.
-The initial review will take place by the end of September 2019.
 The PRA may publish updated values more frequently and at other times of the year when it considers it is appropriate to do so, taking into account market conditions.
-When reviewing the values of q and σ the PRA will use the following framework:
+When reviewing the values of q and $\sigma$ the PRA will use the following framework: